 Some days it’s hard to find motivation.
 Some days motivation finds you.

-As I was preparing to throw in the towel and concede victory to writers block this week, luck happened.
+This week, as I was preparing to throw in the towel and concede victory to writers block, luck happened.
 It came in the form of Kubamba’s Father’s Day advert that I stumbled onto as I was flipping channels.

 In the advert, a schoolboy gets help from his friends in welcoming the father, whose being chauffeured, at the school gate.
 The young lads, being led by the son, break out in song and dance as the car approaches them.

 On seeing this, the mzee, grinning with pride, steps out to acknowledge the plaudits of the crowd.
 Like a politician, he dips into his breast pocket looking for something small to reward his son with.
 A stack of a thousand shilling notes is what he takes out.
 Flauntingly, he counts it in front of the son and co. before putting it back in his pocket, much to the son’s dismay.

 He then quickly darts into his trouser pocket, takes out a crumpled 50 shilling note and hands it to his boy with a smile.
 “Make sure you do the same for your mother when she arrives,” is his congratulatory message.

 This advert instantaneously brought a smile to my face.
 It made me reflect on my relationship with my pops.

 Growing up, my dad spoilt us (my brother and I) like brats.
 Whatever we asked for, he bought it.
 It was so surreal.
 The man was our personal genie.
 The best daddy in the world.

 All good things must come to an end and our wishes were no different.
 When our voices broke and shoulders broadened, the perks we were accustomed to started becoming scarce.
 It didn’t take long before he, all of a sudden, became broke.
 All the time.